ossana1/DATA606_FinalProject/README.md

 ![Ocean Counts](/images/ProjectMap.png)

+## Dashboard

+The dashboard implementation with Heroku is in the voila-dashboard branch with necessary configuration files.

 ## Data
 The cleaned dataset has been split into CSVs for upload to github repo.
 They can be loaded into dataframes and merged using the notebook Phase I_Load from Split CSVs.
 See an image of cruise locations below.